BaQQer/Dockerized-Nextcloud/README.md

 Note that the Nextcloud instance will work without it being reachable from the internet, but Traefik will not be able to perform a LetsEncrypt TLS challenge and as such Nextcloud will work with a default Traefik SSL certificate (which will produce a browser warning).

 ## Installation
-Copy .env.sample to .env and edit:
+Copy config-sample/.env-sample to .env and edit:

     cp config-sample/.env-sample .env
     vi .env